Will major depression ever go away?

 Explain how substance abuse treatment works, what family interventions can look like.
 Behavioral Health Treatment · Alcohol, Tobacco, and Other.
 Explains how substance abuse treatment works, how family interventions can be a first step to recovery, and how to help children from families affected by alcohol and drug abuse.
-Depression, or major depressive disorder, is a mood disorder.
+Depression, or major depressive disorder, is a mood disorder and is one of the most common mental disorders, but it is also a treatable mental health condition.

 For some people, an episode may be shorter or much longer.
 If left untreated, depression can become chronic or long-lasting.
-It's important for people with depression to seek treatment as soon as possible.
+It’s important for people with depression to seek treatment as soon as possible, especially when experiencing symptoms.
 A depressive episode can be caused by a variety of different reasons, including major life events or medical illnesses.

 A person will not meet the criteria for a depressive episode if the symptoms are caused by substance abuse or a reaction to a prescription medication.
 There is no average duration for major depressive disorder as a whole, as everyone’s experience and response to treatment are different.
 Depressive episodes must last at least two weeks to meet the diagnostic criteria to qualify as a depressive episode.
 Studies have found that the average duration of a major depressive episode is between three and four months, while other research has estimated that the average duration is six to 10.7 months.